Kannanurpalayam: Location

 Kannanurpalayam is situated on the banks of the Ayyaru or Alyaru River.
 The Ayyaru starts in the Kolli hills.
 Kannanurpalayam is surrounded by Kannanur, Velayadhum Palayam, Thevarappam Patti, and Ponnusangam Patti.

+The timesone is IST (UTC+5:30).

 Economy

-The main industry of Kannanur is agriculture.
-The Alyar or Ayyaru river aids in irrigation.
-There are also drivers, engineers, doctors, teachers, and privately owned businesses.
+The main industry of Kannanur is agriculture, primarily of paddy, coconut, pepper cashew, tapioca, areca nut, and rubber.
+The Aliyar (also referred to as the Aiyaru) River aids in the irrigation of the farmland.